yixinc17/creativeTech4/portal_doc/README.md

 In the script `PortalableObject.cs`:

 The `Awake()` method creates the `cloneObject` as a copy of the object being teleported, initializes its components with the same mesh and materials, and sets its scale to match that of the original object.

+Get components of current object and make a new cloneObject.

 ```c#
  protected virtual void Awake()